dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

     `clean`).
 This first rule does not need to be called `all`.
     Ours states it depends on `main` and `test` rules so `make` will also run these rules (in that order).

-     What happens if we changed it as follows?

-        all: test main

-     When does this work the same?
-Differently?

-     What happens if we changed it to:

-        all: main

   - `main` --- this rule makes the `main` program by invoking the default compiler (held in the `CC` variable).
 It is what we